Puzzled, you grab your phone and google for "Felix Art Fair"

 What's taking so long?
 We ordered ten minutes ago.

-Rod Stewart's Tonight's the Night (Gonna Be Alright) plays as we get an aerial view of the bar and the three friends receiving their drinks.
-The three clink their glasses and proceed to make their way away from the bar and towards the entrance of the fair.
+Rod Stewart's Tonight's the Night (Gonna Be Alright) plays as we get an aerial view of the bar.

 Rod Stewart (V.O.)